-Jimadores harvest the plant, which takes about seven years to mature.
+Jimadores harvest the agave plant, which takes about seven years to mature.
 After the spiky leaves are removed, the hearts, called piñas, are cut into pieces and steamed in above-ground ovens to transform the agave starches into simple sugars.
-Next, the pieces are crushed to separate the pulp from the juices.
-The resulting juice is left to ferment in large vats with water and yeast, then distilled at least twice, typically in copper alembic pots, to yield tequila.
+Next, the pieces are crushed to extract juice from the piñas.
+This juice is left to ferment in large vats with water and yeast, then distilled at least twice, typically in copper alembic pots, to yield tequila.
 After this stage, the liquid is either bottled for distillation or barrel-aged to produce reposado, añejo, or extra añejo expressions.

-Also known as: silver or plata
+Also known as: plata or silver tequila

 Aged: up to two months

 If you’ve ever ordered a Margarita or Paloma, chances are you’ve tried blanco, or silver, tequila.
-It can be aged in steel tanks for up to two months, but it typically is bottled immediately after distillation, producing an agave-forward clear spirit with notes of citrus, grass, and pepper that blends seamlessly into citrusy cocktails.
+It can be aged for up to two months, but is typically bottled immediately after distillation, producing a clear, agave-forward spirit with notes of citrus, grass, and pepper that blends seamlessly into citrusy cocktails.

-Also known as: gold or oro
+Also known as: gold or oro tequila

 Aged: varies; a blend of unaged and aged tequilas

-Also known as: aged
+Also known as: aged or rested tequila

 Aged: between two months and one year

-Reposado is a bartender favorite thanks to the sweet spot it hits between a bright blanco and oak-heavy añejo, which Leyenda co-owner Ivy Mix has likened to the versatility of a VSOP cognac: Spice and sweet aromatics render it complex enough for sipping, but it is also works well in cocktails such as the Distrito Federal (Tequila Manhattan) or a Cadillac Margarita, a richer version of the classic made with reposado instead of blanco tequila.
+Reposado is a bartender favorite thanks to the sweet spot it hits between the brightness of blanco tequila and oak-heavy añejo tequila.
+Ivy Mix, co-owner of Leyenda in Brooklyn, New York, has likened the versatility of reposado tequila to that of VSOP cognac: Spice and sweet aromatics render it complex enough for sipping, but it is also works well in cocktails such as the Distrito Federal (Tequila Manhattan) or a Cadillac Margarita, a richer version of the classic made with reposado instead of blanco tequila.

-Also known as: extra aged
+Also known as: extra aged tequila

 Aged: one to three years

-Some things are better with age, and añejo fans would add tequila to that list: The expression, which translates to “old,” must be aged in an oak barrel for between one and three years.The barrel size is limited to 600 liters, maximizing interaction between the wood and the tequila and yielding a dark amber color, a smooth mouthfeel, and a complex flavor with oak-forward notes of vanilla, caramel, baking spices, and dried fruit.
-Thanks to its richer flavors, añejo is typically consumed as a sipping tequila, but it also makes a good stand-in for whiskey in cocktails such as the Añejo Old Fashioned.
+The result of this aging is a dark amber colored tequila with a smooth mouthfeel and complex flavor.
+Añejo tequilas often offer oak-forward notes of vanilla, caramel, baking spices, and dried fruit.
+Due to its richer profile, añejo is typically consumed as a sipping tequila, but it also makes a good stand-in for whiskey in cocktails such as the Añejo Old Fashioned.

-Also known as: ultra aged
+Also known as: ultra aged tequila

-Aged: at least three years
+Aged: minimum of three years

-Appearances can be deceiving, and such is the case with this clear aged tequila, which is charcoal-filtered to remove naturally occurring colors and some of the oakier notes from the barrel in a process akin to white rum’s creation.
-The base tequila can range anywhere from a reposado to an extra añejo, and the result of the filtering process offers the complexity and character of an aged expression along with the crisp, bright notes that define a blanco.
+Appearances can be deceiving, as is the case with clear, aged spirit.
+Cristalino tequilas are matured in oak before going through a charcoal-filtering process to remove naturally occurring colors and some of the oakier notes from the barreling process, not unlike the process used to create many white rums.
+The base tequila can range anywhere from a reposado to an extra añejo, and the filtering process aims to offer the complexity and character of an aged expression paired with with the crisp, bright notes that define a blanco.